 Fast forward to 2015…. my friend and fellow ham Jack Mitchell, N7MJ, was encouraging me to get back in to the hobby.
 Hoping that it would spark my interest again, Jack suggested I sell all of my “old” equipment to purchase the newest of technology.
 I did, and it did!
 I chose to try DSTAR, but unfortunately it just wasn’t what I was looking for.
 Rob Cleveland (SK), N7EMA, our local Director of Emergency Management, introduced me to DMR.
 That did it!
 I purchased a Motorola XPR 6550 and couldn’t get enough of this technology.
 Rob then asked me to come onboard as the network engineer for the Wyoming DMR Project.
 Rob obtained federal funding to implement a statewide Amateur Radio communications system utilizing Motorola’s Digital Mobile Radio (aka MotoTRBO) for emergency amateur radio communications.
 Rob had placed a repeater on the air but was at a loss for how to “bring it all together.”
 I was overwhelmed by this new digital technology but decided to take the leap forward and accept Rob’s offer.

-Over the past two years, we have placed DMR repeaters in Laramie, Buffalo, Rawlins, Rock Springs, Wheatland, Casper, and Jackson Hole.
+Over the past two years, we have placed DMR repeaters in Laramie, Buffalo, Rawlins, Rock Springs, and Wheatland with systems pending for Casper and other locations!
 These systems are linked together and provide an unparalleled level of clarity to emergency communications.
 The sites are linked together and allow for handheld communications between all of them.
 The goal of the project is to provide near total radio saturation throughout Wyoming.

 I continue my volunteer work with the DMR project and in the amateur radio community as an FCC Volunteer Examiner, ARES/RACES member, and subject-matter-expert in MotoTRBO technology and advancements.